 - The Nonpoint Source Grant Program (TDA-NPS) manages the federal nonpoint source program funded by Section 319 of the Clean Water Act.

 - The Concentrated Animal Feeding Operation Program (CAFO) works in conjunction with the Tennessee Department of Environment and Conservation (TDEC) to reduce the impact to Tennessee's water resources from farms producing large numbers of livestock and/or poultry.

-- The State Soil Conservation Committee (SSCC) promotes, among other things, practices that keep agricultural runoff out of our water bodies.
+- The Tennessee Soil and Water Conservation Commission promotes, among other things, practices that keep agricultural runoff out of our water bodies.

 - EPA Nonpoint Source (NPS) Pollution